sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 # That's a wrap

 In the article we learned how to set-up the Raspberry Pi to play Ultima Underworld - The Stygian Abyss, one of my favorite games as a kid.
-It's probably the best game ever made.
-Once you beat it head over to [RetroPi Project](http://blog.petrockblock.com/retropie/) and incorporate a game controller into your setup.
+And probably one of the best games ever made.
+As you look into the Orb you know it leads to Britannia...